-2.15 "Disability" means a disability which would qualify as such under the Company's long-term disability plan.
+- 2.15 "Disability" means a disability which would qualify as such under the Company's long-term disability plan.
 A Disability shall only be deemed to occur at the time of the determination by the Committee of the Disability.
-Notwithstanding the foregoing, with respect to any payment pursuant to a Section 409A Covered Award that is triggered upon a Disability, Disability shall mean that a Participant is disabled under Section 409A(a)(2)(C)(i) or (ii) of the Code.

-2.16 "Disparagement" means making comments or statements to the press, the Company's or its Affiliates' employees, consultants or any individual or entity that could reasonably be expected to adversely affect in any manner: (a) the conduct of the business of the Company or its Affiliates (including, without limitation, any products or business plans or prospects); or (b) the business reputation of the Company or its Affiliates, or any of their products, or their past or present officers, directors or employees.

-2.17 "Eligible Employee" means each employee of the Company or an Affiliate.

-2.18 "Exchange Act" means the Securities Exchange Act of 1934, as amended, and all rules and regulations promulgated thereunder.
-Any references to any section of the Exchange Act shall also be a reference to any successor provision.

-2.19 "Exercisable Awards" has the meaning set forth in Section 4.2(d).

-2.20 "Fair Market Value" means, unless otherwise required by any applicable provision of the Code or any regulations issued thereunder, as of any date and except as provided below, the last sales price reported for the Common Stock on the applicable date: (a) as reported on the principal national securities exchange in the United States on which it is then traded; or (b) if not traded on any such national securities exchange, as quoted on an automated quotation system sponsored by the Financial Industry Regulatory Authority or if the Common Stock shall not have been reported or quoted on such date, on the first day prior thereto on which the Common Stock was reported or quoted.
-If the Common Stock is not traded, listed or otherwise reported or quoted, then Fair Market Value means the fair market value of the Code or Section 409A of the Code, as applicable.
+Notwithstanding the foregoing, with respect to any payment pursuant to a Section 409A Covered Award that is triggered upon a Disability, Disability shall mean that a Participant is disabled under Section 409A(a)(2)(C)(i) or (ii) of the Code. - 2.16 "Disparagement" means making comments or statements to the press, the Company's or its Affiliates' employees, consultants or any individual or entity that could reasonably be expected to adversely affect in any manner: (a) the conduct of the business of the Company or its Affiliates (including, without limitation, any products or business plans or prospects); or (b) the business reputation of the Company or its Affiliates, or any of their products, or their past or present officers, directors or employees. - 2.17 "Eligible Employee" means each employee of the Company or an Affiliate. - 2.18 "Exchange Act" means the Securities Exchange Act of 1934, as amended, and all rules and regulations promulgated thereunder.
+Any references to any section of the Exchange Act shall also be a reference to any successor provision. - 2.19 "Exercisable Awards" has the meaning set forth in Section 4.2(d). - 2.20 "Fair Market Value" means, unless otherwise required by any applicable provision of the Code or any regulations issued thereunder, as of any date and except as provided below, the last sales price reported for the Common Stock on the applicable date: (a) as reported on the principal national securities exchange in the United States on which it is then traded; or (b) if not traded on any such national securities exchange, as quoted on an automated quotation system sponsored by the Financial Industry Regulatory Authority or if the Common Stock shall not have been reported or quoted on such date, on the first day prior thereto on which the Common Stock was reported or quoted.
+If the Common Stock is not traded, listed or otherwise reported or quoted, then Fair Market Value means the fair market value of the Common Stock as determined by the Committee in good faith in whatever manner it considers appropriate taking into account the requirements of Section 422 of the Code or Section 409A of the Code, as applicable.
 For purposes of the grant of any Award, the applicable date shall be the trading day on which the Award is granted, or if such grant date is not a trading day, the trading day immediately prior to the date on which the Award is granted.
 For purposes of the exercise of any Award, the applicable date shall be the date a notice of exercise is received by the Company or, if not a day on which the applicable market is open, the next day that it is open.